When I was a child there were strict rules which had to be adhered to on pain of death.

 Right now my younger son is eating a pizza he made himself at the table while doing something on his laptop.
 My elder son is prostrate on the carpet also fascinated by laptop.
 His dinner, and mine, are still in the oven, we weren’t hungry yet.
 I’m sitting on the floor with my laptop, I’ll eat here too.
 We spend all day together, in the same room at home, walking to the park together, visiting friends together, shopping together, we can talk all day, why do it at the table?
 Their table manners are fine much better than many adults I know.
 They eat in restaurants ALL the time, it’s no big deal but today Boo is eating with his fingers, D and I will use a fork and one hand.
 Nobody is going to die because of it.
 We’re enjoying our time, not living it to rules.
 We have no space for rules in our lives particularly not rules just made up for kids.
 We’re too busy enjoying, not harming anyone else and not giving a damn what the neighbours think.

-I am not a radical unschooler, I’m not even a self-declared unschooler, we do “school” in our own way.
+I am not a radical unschooler, I’m not even a self-declared unschooler.
+We dabble in project lead unschooling but we also break out the workbooks and online courses. we do “school” in our own way.
 I have a cut off if things get inappropriate, violent, dangerous or embarassing.
-We do have a few rules, they are as follows:
+We do have a few natural rules, they are as follows:

 - If you take food, finish it, unless there is a good reason.
 I don’t like waste